Graylog2/documentation/pages/getting_started/create_dashboard.rst

 Add a Dashboard Widget
 ^^^^^^^^^^^^^^^^^^^^^^

-Click the "Show received messages" button next to the *appliance-syslog-udp* input on the System / Inputs page to only show messages received by this input.
+Click the "Show received messages" button next to the *appliance-syslog-udp* input on the *System > Inputs* page to only show messages received by this input.

 We'll start by adding a widget with the message count: Click on *Add count to dashboard* and select the new created  dashboard.